-- > This can be best achieved by limiting the number of cars accessing your car park. - > Controlling or restricting the number of car parking spaces available.
-Using pallets in alternate spaces, may assist this. - Installing the appropriate signage at car park entrances will help. - > We would advise having a member of staff to control site accessibility and car parking. - Customers should be encouraged to shop with trollies only avoiding baskets.
-This helps social distancing and allows easier cleaning of handles. - All trollies returned for reuse should have their handles wiped down. - All customers should be offered gloves and hand sanitiser on arrival should they not have their own. - > Allow a maximum of only two individuals to shop together.
+- > This can be best achieved by limiting the number of cars accessing your car park. - Controlling or restricting the number of car parking spaces available.
+Blocking off alternate spaces with pallets may assist this. - Installing the appropriate signage at car park entrances will help. - > We would advise having a member of staff to control site accessibility and car parking. - Customers should be encouraged to shop with trollies only avoiding baskets.
+This helps social distancing and allows easier cleaning of handles. - All trollies returned for reuse should have their handles wiped down. - Ideally, all customers should be offered gloves and hand sanitiser on arrival should they not have their own.
+Advance purchase of these items needs to be secured.
+(The HTA website will has recommended suppliers of PPE here.)